 Now, I can hear you asking, "That's fine if you're handy, but why should I carry these tools if I don't know how to use them?"

 If you should have a break-down in a remote area and you can't fix it yourself but happen to run into someone (like Randy) who can, he (or she) will need tools.
 If he doesn't have them handy, your tools and his know-how may solve the problem.
-And, if he's like Randy, often your RV repairs can be done for the price of a few beers!
+In Randy's case, your RV repairs can usually be done for the price of a few beers!

 To get the best service at the best price, whenever possible, seek out a small privately owned shop for your RV repairs.